bjpadhy/twitwrapAPI/README.md

 ## Features

-- Get Twitter data without being required to configure an API key.
+- Get Twitter data without being required to configure an API key or authentication headers.
 - Deploy and use as with any REST client to consume in frontend projects.
 - Get timelines, query results and public lists.